Adwaith-Rajesh/object-bucket/README.md

  print(a)  # {1: "a"}
  ```

- Trying to get a droplet that does nor exists will cause an error.
+ Trying to get a droplet that does not exists will cause an error.